Perturbation graphs, invariant prediction and causal relations in psychology: Appendix: Unobserved confounds from Section

-In causal analyses it is often assumed that all relevant variables are observed and included in the analysis (causal sufficiency).
-If causal sufficiency holds, then the assumption that the residual $\varepsilon_{t}$ is independent of the support set $X$ should hold.
-However, to assume causal sufficiency is rather presumptuous \citep{Pearl:2000}.
-For example, suppose that we have the graph of Figure \ref{fig:hidden-graph}(a).
+We assume the graph of Figure \ref{fig:hidden-graph}(a).
 Here node $u$ is unobserved (hidden) and so we work with the marginal distribution over the nodes $s,t$ and a binary variable $C$ that induces a soft intervention such that $\expt(X_{s}\mid\mid C=0)\ne \expt(X_{s}\mid\mid C=1)$.
 The system of linear equations corresponding to the graph in Figure \ref{fig:hidden-graph}(a) is as follows.

 If we know node $u$ then we have that the residual of $\varepsilon_{t}=X_{t}-(X_{s},X_{u})\gamma^{*}$ and its support $(X_{s},X_{u})$ are independent, because with the correct coefficient $\gamma^{*}$